 Interest — The cost of borrowing money.
 Interest is paid by a borrower to a lender.
 The expense is calculated as a percentage of the unpaid principal amount of the loan.

-Journey to College — The Missouri Department of Higher Education provides information about preparing for education beyond high school on the Journey to College website, Facebook page and Twitter account, online Monthly Student Reminder, and free publications.
+Journey to College — The Missouri Department of Higher Education & Workforce Development provides information about preparing for education beyond high school on social media, the Monthly Student Reminder, and free publications.
 Journey to College programs — Apply Missouri, FAFSA Frenzy and Decision Day — help students plan for higher education and apply for financial aid.

 Master Promissory Note — A binding legal document that you must sign when you get a federal student loan.
 It lists the terms and conditions under which you agree to repay the loan and explains your rights and responsibilities as a borrower.
 It is important to read and save your Master Promissory Note because you may need to refer to it later.